Bereket Mengisteab

 Bereket Mengisteab (በረኸት መንግስተኣብ; 1938 – 12 November 2025) was an Eritrean songwriter, composer and singer.

 Life and career

 Early life

-Mengisteab was born in 1938 in Hazega, an Eritrean village approximately 20 km northwest of Asmara, the nation's current capital.
+Bereket was born in 1938 in Hazega, an Eritrean village approximately 20 km northwest of Asmara, the nation's current capital.
 He spent his early life in the village farming, where he taught himself to play the krar and took part in musical events that were part of the local area's culture.
 He moved to Asmara for a few years, where his musical performances were limited to his friends.